 Last and certainly, we have the Cachalot and U-69.
 Both subs are made to help new players get the taste of the new ship type in WoWs.
 Although both share similar configurations, Cachalot takes the upper hand in long-range battles and vice-versa.
 Here’s some essential info about the two subs:

-That’s all, folks.
-From ranking the best World of Warships submarines to their timeline in the game, we took you on a jam-packed ride of subs.
-Now, you are all up-to-date with all the buzz related to the submarines in WoWs.
+Now, you are all up to date with all the buzz related to the submarines in WoWs.
 Till then, aye-aye commander!